-Sex Education is incorporated into our Science and good health parts of our curriculum.
+Sex Education is incorporated into our Personal, Health, Sex and Relationships Education, science and good health parts of our curriculum.
 It is our aim to develop the whole person recognising the sexuality of people at all ages and stages of development.
 We try to dispel ignorance and counter mis-information.
 The school tries to deal sensitively and naturally with this subject; our teaching being complimentary and supportive to the role of parents.